yaya2devops/cloudboost/README.md

 # [CloudBoost - Compressed Material](https://cloud.itzyahya.tech)
+> an alternative [reading interface](https://y4hya4.github.io/CloudBoost/) for the content below?

  A project to help people crash that certification, built on NextJs, containing notes of mine about my cloud journey from blogs, documentations & personal experience.